jkitsao/kitsao-blog/content/posts/Why-tailwindcss-is-an-awesome-library.md

 ### **#End**

-In Tailwindcss we would add the **justify-end** property to the parent element to position items against the end of the container's main axis:
+Using Tailwindcss we would add the **justify-end** property to the parent element to position items against the end of the container's main axis:

 ```Html
 <div class="flex justify-end ...">